mobile app bar

 Phoenix Suns forward Kevin Durant (35) against Minnesota Timberwolves guard Anthony Edwards (5) at Footprint Center

-Much like Randy Orton’s early days in the WWE, the 24 year old has adopted the “legend killer” moniker.
+Much like Randy Orton’s early days in the WWE, the 24-year-old has adopted the ‘legend killer’ moniker.
 Ant still has yet to win a ring, but after back-to-back Conference Finals appearances, he seems more focused than ever to get over the hump.

-“It just fun man.
+“It [is] just fun, man.
 I remember being in high school, being a freshman.
-My partner gonna see this, his name Quake.
-I used to tell him, ‘Bro I’m telling you I’m gonna be putting belt to a** on these guys,” he said with confidence.
-Honestly, Ant 100% probably did say that in high school.
-This is the same dude that confronted Barrack Obama.
-He loves to play, but at the time, he ain’t playing.
+My partner [is] gonna see this, his name Quake.
+I used to tell him, ‘Bro, I’m telling you I’m gonna be putting belt to a** on these guys,” said Edwards confidently.

-“I’m telling you bro, give me four or five years.
+“I’m telling you, bro, give me four or five years.
 Imma be popping these boys.
 Dreams do come true,” added Edwards, who was still talking as if he were his 13-year-old self.
-It’s not like he takes too much pleasure in doing it.
-After besting the Suns in 2024 he had this to say about eliminating KD, his all-time favorite player.

 “It means a lot.
-We beat the best player in the world, the best player ever,” he shouted in the post game press conference.
+We beat the best player in the world, the best player ever,” he shouted in the post-game press conference.
 Fortunately, neither Durant nor James took that too personally, like Michael Jordan would have.
 In fact, KD even admired Ant for it.

-Ant isn’t out here trying to disrespect the greats.
-He’s just doing what he said he would.
-The “legend killer” tag feels less like trash talk and more like a prophecy he’s living out in real time.
-He’s proving himself against the very players he grew up idolizing, and that makes the story even crazier.
-If Ant keeps this up, it won’t just be about him taking down legends.
-It’ll be about him becoming one.
+The ‘legend killer’ tag feels less like trash talk and more like a prophecy he’s living out in real time.
+Edwards is proving himself against the very players he grew up idolizing, and that makes the story even crazier.

 About the author